-An electronic filer's method to access CM/ECF, consisting of a CM/ECF account that is linked to a PACER account and is accessible by entering their PACER credentials.
+An electronic filer's means of CM/ECF access, consisting of a CM/ECF account that is linked to a PACER account and is accessible by entering their PACER credentials.

-Electronic filer (e-filer)
+Electronic filer (E-filer)

 An individual who has been granted permission to file documents directly into CM/ECF.
-All efilers are required to receive service of Court filings by email instead of postal mail.
+All efilers are required to receive service of Court filings by email instead of regular mail.

-Electronic service recipient (e-service recipient)
+Electronic service recipient (E-service recipient)

-An individual who receives service of Court filings by email instead of postal mail.
+An individual who receives service of Court filings by email instead of regular mail.